bwhaston/WebStore2/README.md

+#WebStore2

-This is a version of the web store front assignment.
+This is a version of the web storefront assignment.
 It uses Spring's ability to send GET requests to modify Product and Order data.
 While this usage of GET is not idempotent (that is to say, usage of GET should not modify the program's state, but in this case, it does)
 I was still able to implement most of the requested functionality.